-Another TARCian of Tunku Abdul Rahman University College (TAR UC) stands a chance to be crowned Champion in the Ernst & Young Young Tax Professional of the Year (EY YTPY) 2022 after Vincent Lui Kok Leong emerged the Champion of the EY YTPY at national level.
+Another TARUMian of Tunku Abdul Rahman University of Management and Technology (TAR UMT) stands a chance to be crowned Champion in the Ernst & Young Young Tax Professional of the Year (EY YTPY) 2022 after Vincent Lui Kok Leong emerged the Champion of the EY YTPY at national level.
 Vincent will be competing with other national champions of the competition from other countries across the globe in January next year.
-In addition to Vincent’s win, another TAR UC student, Tan Wei-Hoong emerged as the First Runner-up in the national level competition.
+In addition to Vincent’s win, another TAR UMT student, Tan Wei-Hoong emerged as the First Runner-up in the national level competition.
 As the Champion, Vincent took home a cash prize worth RM8,000 while Wei-Hoong won RM6,000.

 Vincent Lui (leftmost) on stage to receive his prize as Champion from Datuk Mohd Nizom Sairi (centre), CEO / Director General of Inland Revenue Board of Malaysia and accompanied by Ms Farah Rosley (rightmost), Malaysia Tax Managing Partner, Ernst & Young Tax Consultants Sdn Bhd.

 Citing the competition’s case studies as challenging, Vincent who is currently pursuing his Bachelor of Commerce (Hons) said: “The case studies were very complex as they not only require tax related solutions but the solutions must also be practical to implement in a real case scenario.
 This requires in-depth knowledge on both local and international tax as well as current practices and trends in the industries.
 Then there is also the pressure to present in front of judges from EY Partners and Inland Revenue Board of Malaysia.
 The thought of presenting in front of industry leaders is quite daunting but this also excites me to do well as I know one of my key strengths is in presenting my facts and thoughts to others.”